Lew Vanderpoole: Other events

 Vanderpoole also passed off the novel Ruhainah (1886) by Rev. T.P.
 Hughes (pseudonym Evan Stanton) as his own work, among other items.

 Lippincott's published the novel The Red Mountain Mines, which was attributed to Vanderpoole himself, in its September 1887 issue.

-Vanderpoole was arrested in London in 1894, after attempting to borrow 1,000 pounds from Charles Russell, the son of the Lord Chief Justice.
+Vanderpoole was arrested in London in August 1894, after attempting to borrow 1,000 pounds from Charles Russell, the son of the Lord Chief Justice.

 Publishing company

-From 1890 to 1892, Vanderpoole published a number of books as the "Lew Vanderpoole Publishing Co."
+From 1890 to 1892, Vanderpoole published a number of books with the "Lew Vanderpoole Publishing Co."
 Its published books (many if not all appear to be soft cover books) included "The Toltec Cup" (1890) and "The Primrose Path of Dalliance" (1892) by Andrew Carpenter Wheeler; "Eteocles: a Tale of Antioch" (1890) by Jessie Agnes Andrews (an author claimed to be 13 years old), "The Magnet of Death" (1890) by Vanderpoole, "Seemingly" (1890) by Caroline Washburn Rockwood and Vanderpoole, and "A Saratoga Romance" by Rockwood.